barryhalo/minter/README.md

 #### Smart Contract Development Setup Checklist

 - [ ] Contract and other dependencies are in the same folder

-## Tutorials

-#### Deploying contracts in Kovan Testnet

-1. Ensure you have added the following env variables: INFURA_PROJECT_ID and MNEMONIC SEED
-2. Make sure the account in your mnemonic seed has enough balance to deploy the contract
-3. Run `npm run test:local` to ensure all tests are passing (make sure you have the setup your local environment first)
-4. If tests are passing, check deploy.ts if the addresses are pointed to kovan.
-5. If all addresses are on kovan, deploy the code by running `npm run deploy:kovan`
-6. The minter address should appear in the console.
-7. Run the dApp: `cd frontend && npm run start`
-8. Change your metamask network to Kovan
-9. The minter dApp UI should load

-#### Local developlment: How to update the smart contract code w/ hot reloading

-1. Ensure your local environment has been set up (ganache node, truffle console)
-2. Do updates in the smart contract solidity code in the contracts folder located in root
-3. Add tests in the test folder when necessary
-4. Run `npm run test:local`
-5. If tests are passing, deploy the code by running `npm run deploy:local`
-6. If successful, the front end dApp should reload and smart contract changes can be read/utilized by the dApp.

 #### Resources